Notice of Privacy Practices

 USES AND DISCLOSURES THAT REQUIRE US TO GIVE YOU AN OPPORTUNITY TO OBJECT AND OPT OUT:

-Individuals Involved in Your Care or Payment for Your Care.
-Unless you object, we may disclose (to a member of your family or any other person you identify) PHI that directly relates to that person’s involvement in your health care.
-If you are unable to agree or object to such a disclosure, we may disclose such PHI as necessary if we determine that it is in your best interest based on our professional judgment.
+Individuals Involved in Your Care or Payment for Your Care: Unless you object, we may disclose PHI to another person involved in your health care.
+If you are unable to agree or object, we may still disclose PHI if we determine that it is in your best interest based on our professional judgment.

 Disaster Relief: We may disclose PHI to disaster relief organizations in order to coordinate your care, or notify family and friends of your location or condition in a disaster.
 We will provide you with an opportunity to agree or object to such a disclosure whenever we practicably can do so.